I’m a strategist / researcher / designer / writer / entrepreneur

 I’m a proud Bukharian Jew and first-generation American.
 My parents immigrated to the United States from the Soviet Union in 1990.

-My maternal grandparents were career musicians and music educators; I’ve picked up several over the years.
+My grandparents were career musicians and music educators; I’ve picked up several over the years.
 I’m currently learning doira and duduk, but my favorite has been the cello.
-In my spare time, I practice Persian and Uzbek, engage in amateur bookbinding, photograph my friends, and read.
+In my spare time, I practice Persian and Uzbek, engage in amateur bookbinding and calligraphy, photograph my friends, read a lot, and obtain random certifications.

 I hope one day to visit Uzbekistan, where my family is from.
 I’ve been cooking the national dish since I was tall enough to reach the stove.